Decidability of the Elementary Theory of a Torsion-Free Hyperbolic Group: Decision algorithm for -sentences

-Suppose a fundamental sequence $c$ has the top dimension component $k_1$.
-If the system corresponding to the top level of the sequence $c$ is the same as $S_1=1$, we extend the fundamental sequences modulo $R_1,\ldots ,R_s$ by canonical fundamental sequences for $H_1$ modulo rigid subgroups in the factors in the free decomposition of the subgroup $<X_3,\ldots ,X_n>$.
+Suppose a fundamental sequence $c$ has the top dimension component $k_1$ (Since we only consider well aligned fundamental sequences, we would not consider $c$ if it had the top dimension greater than $k_1$).
+If the NTQ system corresponding to the top level of the sequence $c$ is the same as $S_1=1$, we extend the fundamental sequences modulo $R_1,\ldots ,R_s$ by canonical fundamental sequences for $H_1$ modulo the factors in the free decomposition of the subgroup $\langle X_3,\ldots ,X_n\rangle $.
 If such a sequence has dimension greater than or equal to $k_2$, then the corresponding solution can be factored through a fundamental sequence for $U=1$ of the greater dimension.
-So we only consider such sequences of dimension less than or equal to $k_2$.
-If the sum of first two dimensions is strictly smaller than $k_1+k_2$, we do the same as in case when the first dimension is smaller than $k_1$ (see below).
+Again, we only consider such sequences of dimension less than or equal to $k_2$.
+If the sum of the first two dimensions is strictly smaller than $k_1+k_2$, we do the same as in the case when the first dimension is smaller than $k_1$ (see below).
 We continue this way to construct fundamental sequences $Var_{\rm fund}(S_1(b))$.
-We draw edges from the vertex corresponding to $Var_{\rm fund}(U_1)$ to the vertices $Var_{\rm fund}(S_1(b))$.
+We draw edges of the tree $T_{EA}(G)$ from the vertex corresponding to $Var_{\rm fund}(U_1)$ to the vertices $Var_{\rm fund}(S_1(b))$.

-Suppose now that the fundamental sequence $c$ for $G_1$ modulo $R_1,\ldots ,R_s$ has dimension strictly less than $k_1$ or has dimension $k_1$, but the system corresponding to the top level of $c$ is not the same as $S_1=1$.
+Suppose now that the fundamental sequence $c$ for $G_1$ modulo $R_1,\ldots ,R_s$ has dimension strictly less than $k_1$ or has dimension $k_1$, but the NTQ system corresponding to the top level of $c$ is not the same as $S_1=1$.
 Suppose also that $G\neq \Gamma$.
 Then we use the following lemma (in which we suppose that $R_1,\ldots ,R_s$ are non-trivial).

-\begin{lemma} The image $G_{t}$ of $G$ in the group $H_{t}$ appearing on the terminal level $t$ of sequence $c$ is a proper quotient of $G$ unless each of the homomorphisms that factors through $H_t$ is an embedding of each of freely indecomposable factors of $H_t$ into $\Gamma$. \end{lemma} \begin{proof} Consider the terminal group of $c$; denote it $H_t$.
-Suppose $G_{t}$ is isomorphic to $G$.
-Denote the abelian JSJ decomposition of $H_t$ by $D_t$.
+\begin{lemma} The image $G_{t}$ of $G$ in the group $H_{t}$ appearing on the terminal level $t$ of the sequence $c$ is a proper quotient of $G$ unless each of the homomorphisms that factor through $H_t$ is an embedding of each of freely indecomposable factors of $H_t$ into $\Gamma$. \end{lemma} \begin{proof} Consider the terminal group of $c$; denote it $H_t$.
+Suppose $(G)_{t}$ is isomorphic to $G$.
+Denote the abelian JSJ decomposition of $H_t$ by $D_t$ (we mean the free decomposition and then decompositions of free factors).
 Then there is an abelian decomposition of $G$ induced by $D_t$.
-Therefore rigid (non-abelian and non-QH) subgroups and edge groups $ R_1,\ldots , R_s$ of $G$ are elliptic in this decomposition.
+Therefore rigid (non-abelian and non-QH) subgroups and edge groups of $G$ are elliptic in this decomposition.